publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1516a.md

 >     “(b) __Transitional Rules.—__

->         “(1) __Certain protests, petitions, actions, etc.—The amendments made by this title \[enacting this section and amending sections 1514, 1515, and 1516 of this title and sections 1541, 1582, 2632, 2633, and 2637 of Title 28, Judiciary and Judicial Procedure\] shall not apply with respect to—__
+>         “(1) __Certain protests, petitions, actions, etc.—__

+>         The amendments made by this title \[enacting this section and amending sections 1514, 1515, and 1516 of this title and sections 1541, 1582, 2632, 2633, and 2637 of Title 28, Judiciary and Judicial Procedure\] shall not apply with respect to—

 >             “(A) any protest, petition, or notice of desire to contest filed before the effective date \[Jan.
 1, 1980\] under section 514, 516(a), or 516(d), respectively, of the Tariff Act of 1930 \[section 1514, 1516(a), or 1516(d) of this title\];